bxjthu/PS/pre/harvard-classics/source.md

 And from these she degenerates to be turbulent, clamorous, noisy, nasty, the devil!...

 ]

 ---
+## The Education of Women
+.smaller[By Daniel Defoe; Presented by Sun Yiming]

+The soul is placed in the body like a rough diamond; and must be polished, or the lustre of it will never appear.

+---
+## The Education of Women
+.smaller[By Daniel Defoe; Presented by Yun Qianyu]

+Women also have the ability to be well-educated if given the access to education

+Women have their special temperaments, such as accuracy in senses, and sensibility by born

+Everyone has the right to be educated and become a complete, sensible person.
+The nature or temperaments by born isn’t so important.

+---
 ## The Education of The Human Race